noriakis/software/docs/stana/03-function.md

 # Functional annotation {#function}

 For functional profiling, several functions are prepared in `stana`.
-Note that these functions are primarily designed for `MIDAS` and `MIDAS2`, which profile gene abundances within species by default.
+Note that these functions are primarily designed for `MIDAS` and `MIDAS2`, which profile gene copy numbers within species by default.

 ```r